emanuel-sol/starknet-cairo-101/README.md

 - Your transaction is pending, and will be included in a block shortly.
 It will then be visible in voyager.
 - Your transaction was invalid, and will NOT be included in a block (there is no such thing as a failed transaction in StarkNet).
 ​
-You can (and should) check the status of your transaction with the following URL  [https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=](https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=)  , where you can append your transaction hash.
+&nbsp;You can (and should) check the status of your transaction with the following URL  [https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=](https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=)  , where you can append your transaction hash.
 ​

 ### Exercises & Contract addresses